Sabiedrība ar ierobežotu atbildību “JURIDISKĀ KOLEDŽA”

 Since April 1, 2018, a professional doctoral degree in arts is awarded in Latvia.
 Admission to professional doctoral program in arts requires a Master’s degree.
 A professional doctoral degree in arts is awarded to a person after acquiring an accredited professional doctoral program in arts and after the development and defense of a doctoral theoretical research and artistically creative work.
 A professional doctoral degree in arts is awarded by the State Examination Commission.

 Grading system.
 Degree of achieved study results is assessed by 10-point degree system or PASS/FAIL.

 |Achievement level||Grade||Meaning||Approx. ECTS grade|

 |medium||6||gandrīz labi (almost good)||D|

 Quality assurance.
-According to the Latvian legislation, state-recognized degrees/diplomas may be awarded upon completion of an accredited programme in an accredited HE institution holding a state-approved Satversme (charter), or college statute.
-Decisions on programme accreditation are taken by the Accreditation Board, while those on institutional accreditation – by the Higher Education Council.
+According to the Latvian legislation, state-recognized degrees/diplomas may be awarded upon the completion of an accredited programme in an accredited HE institution holding a state-approved Satversme (by-law) or college statute.
+Decisions on programme accreditation are taken by the Study Accreditation Commission, while those on the institutional accreditation – by the Higher Education Council.

-* A Latvian credit point is defined as a one-week workload of full-time study.
-An average workload of a full-time study year in most HE programmes is 40 credits.
-The Latvian credit point system is compatible with ECTS.
+1 Latvian credit point is defined as a one-week full-time study workload.
+An average workload of a full-time study year in most HE programmes is 40 credit points.
+Latvian credit point system is compatible with ECTS.
 The number of ECTS credits is found by multiplying the number of Latvian credit points by a factor of 1.5.